 As of July 1, 2019, the CPSA’s English Language Proficiency (ELP) requirements have been updated to align with the Federation of Medical Regulatory Authorities of Canada (FMRAC) Model Standards of Registration.

 Candidates registering for medical practice in Alberta must provide evidence of English language proficiency (ELP), unless exempt.
 Please review our detailed ELP requirements and exemptions below.

 Current Testing Standard

-Unless exempt, candidates must complete IELTS (International English Language Testing System) academic version within 24 months before submitting their application to CPSA.
-Candidates require a minimum score of 7.0 in each test component.
-CPSA must be able to verify the test results with the issuing organization.
+Unless exempt, candidates need to complete IELTS (International English Language Testing System) academic version within 24 months before submitting their application to CPSA.
+Candidates must score at least 7.0 in each component of a single test.
+CPSA must be able to verify the test results with the issuing organization

 A candidate is exempt from the English Language Proficiency Testing Standard if:

 their undergraduate or postgraduate medical education experience is in a country where English is the first and native language*,